SFGLab/RepliSage/README.md

 * D. J. Massey and A. Koren, “High-throughput analysis of single human cells reveals the complex nature of dna replication timing control,” Nature Communications, vol. 13, no. 1, p.
 2402, 2022.

 Do not forget to cite them in case you use this software.
-We have uploaded the input data here: https://drive.google.com/drive/folders/1PLA147eiHenOw_VojznnlC_ZywhLzGWx?usp=sharing.
+We have uploaded the input data used in the paper here: https://drive.google.com/drive/folders/1PLA147eiHenOw_VojznnlC_ZywhLzGWx?usp=sharing.

 ```python
 def main():